gem/earthquake-scenarios/El_Salvador/20010213_M6.6_SanVicente/README.md

-# 🌎 2001 M6.6 San Salvador earthquake
+# 🌎 2001 M6.6 San Vicente earthquake
 [[_TOC_]]

 # 📂 The repository

-This repository hosts detailed information about the 2001 M6.6 San Salvador earthquake in El_Salvador.
+This repository hosts detailed information about the 2001 M6.6 San Vicente earthquake in El_Salvador.

 Available information in the folders: